 Plato’s Cave Metaphor and Theory of the Forms

-- First we explain the Allegory of the Cave, as that allegory is a metaphor for Plato’s Theory of Forms.
+- First we explain Plato’s Allegory of the Cave, also known as Plato’s Cave Metaphor (a metaphor for enlightenment, the noumenal world as it relates to virtues like justice, and the duty of “philosopher kings”), as that allegory is a metaphor for Plato’s Theory of Forms.

 See the links and videos or Plato’s work itself for a nuts and bolts summary.

-NOTE: I am using my own modern words to retell Plato’s theory and allegory below.
+NOTE: Below I (the author) am using my own modern words to retell Plato’s theory and allegory.
 I’m also combining Plato’s general theory and even borrowing a bit from Aristotle and Kant to paint a full picture of what Plato means.
 Check this version against Plato’s own work if you want specifics.
-This page is all about helping you to understand the essence of the Theory of Forms (which is a theory that Plato puts down in many works, and which countless more works have picked up).
+This page is all about helping you to understand the essence of the Theory of Forms (which is a theory that Plato lays down in many works, and which countless more works have picked up).

 TIP: The allegory of the Cave is presented in Book VII of the Republic, Plato’s theory of forms describes the general theory this allegory is speaking to and is presented in a few works including Plato’s Pheado, and then in Republic and Phaedrus.
 The theory as a whole is part of Plato’s general theory of physical, logical, ethical, and metaphysical enlightenment that covers everything from morals, to ethics, to virtues, to statesmanship, and to epistemology.
 Other related theories are Plato’s theory of dialectics, the analogy of the sun, and the analogy of the divided line.
 I suggest checking out Books VII and VIII of the Republic for these theories, and then also IX for Plato’s theory of the Five Regimes (its all loosely connected).
 See an overview of Plato’s Republic.